 Amigest Listed by thegentlemen Ransomware Group

 On June 18, 2026, French IT integrator Amigest appeared on the leak site of the ransomware group known as thegentlemen.
-The company, which provides management software, professional telephony, cloud services and cybersecurity to small and medium-sized businesses in the Lyon region, had internal files exfiltrated during a ransomware attack.
+The company, which provides management software, professional telephony, cloud services and cybersecurity to small and medium-sized businesses in the Lyon region, is claimed to have had internal files exfiltrated during a ransomware attack.

 Why This Matters for You and Your Family